Skip to main content

 However, the impact of the proposals will depend on implementation.
 Raising NICE’s cost-effectiveness thresholds will increase overall NHS spending on medicines.
 Without a corresponding investment in areas such as workforce, diagnostics and primary care, there is a risk that higher drug spending could divert resources from other parts of the NHS.
 A more flexible pricing environment could also reduce the UK’s future negotiating leverage with industry.
 Maintaining NICE’s independence will be essential to maintain both public and professional confidence in its decision-making.

-The changes have could benefit patients and strengthen the UK’s life sciences sector.
+The changes could benefit patients and strengthen the UK’s life sciences sector.
 But they will require careful monitoring to ensure that the promised improvements in access, equity, and health outcomes are realised; whilst also managing the financial challenges for an already pressured NHS.

 Comments